Henalecam/Henalecam/README.md

 **✨&nbsp;&nbsp;About&nbsp;Me**
 My name is Henrique Alexandre, I'm currently 20 years old, and I was born in a country town called Pitanga.
 I have a brother who has always been a reference for me in programming, and after many comings and goings, I finally decided which career I want to follow.

-Actually working as PHP Delevoper at Meisters Solutions and Software Architect at Bonet & Cia LTDA
+Actually working as Fullstack Developer at Meisters Solutions and Software Architect at Bonet & Cia LTDA

 This is a repository just to finally start being a little more "official" programmer.
 I was learning Python in 2020 and was a good competitive player at CodinGame, but I stopped just to start college.